 Updating the Paneling

-Finally, we replaced the toilet with a more efficient elongated toilet.
+Finally, we replaced the old toilet with a more efficient elongated toilet for $100.

 Whew!
 This was a big job.
 We’re glad it’s finished and so glad to have a working bathroom again!
-If you’ve read some of the other posts, you know it was out of commission for a while due to our busted sewer line.
+It was out of commission for a while due to our busted sewer line.
 It’s the only bathroom downstairs so it’s nice to have it working and even nicer to look at!